-The children will be educated using the Early Years Foundation Stage Framework, working towards the Early Learning Goals.
+We have designed our curriculum using the Early Years Foundation Stage Framework, Developmental Matters 2020 and the Early Years Curriculum Companion.
+Our curriculum builds over the year to help children achieve the Early Learning Goals by the end of the EYFS with provision for children to take part in active, hands-on experiences both inside and outside the classroom involving a balance of adult focussed and child-led activities.
 The Foundation Stage places great emphasis on the three characteristics of effective learning.
 They reflect the different ways children learn and develop.

-- Playing and exploring: ways in which children engage with their learning by finding out and exploring, playing with what they know and being willing to have a go. - Active Learning: is what motivates children being involved and concentrating, keeping trying and enjoying achieving what they set out to do. - Creating and thinking critically: children need lots of opportunities to think, have their own ideas, make links and choose ways of doing things
+- Playing and exploring: ways in which children engage with their learning by finding out and exploring, playing with what they know and being willing to have a go. - Active Learning: is what motivates children being involved and concentrating, keeping trying and enjoying achieving what they set - Creating and thinking critically: children need lots of opportunities to think, have their own ideas, make links and choose ways of doing things